mongodb/specifications/source/connections-survive-step-down/tests/README.rst

 - Step down the primary, OR mock an operation returning NotMaster operation failure error code.
-- Verify connection pool generation has been incremented by 1, AND/OR that PoolCleared CMAP eent has been published.
+- Verify connection pool generation has been incremented by 1, AND/OR that PoolCleared CMAP event has been published.